Vectorworks/developer-scripting/Function Reference/Functions/ThreePtCenter.md

 |pt3|VECTOR|   |

 ## Remarks
-([[User:CBM-c-|_c_]], 2022.01.18) In VS Python this routine returns a 3-dimensional tuple.
+(\_c\_, 2022.01.18) In VS Python this routine returns a 3-dimensional tuple.
 Warning: Most Math - Vector routines require a 3-dimensional tuple, failing to init a third item in VW before 2023 (vs.Vec2Ang, for example, returns gibberish on 2-d tuples).

 ## Examples
 #### VectorScript ####